-Tangerine Investments offers lower fee and comprehensive indexed-based portfolios for a management expense of 1.07%.
+Tangerine Investments offers lower fee and comprehensive indexed-based portfolios.
+But they are not the first name that comes to mind when looking at the Canadian Robo Advisors.
+It can be a complete digital experience just like the other Robo’s.
+The portfolios are mutual funds all with management expense ratios of 1.07%.
 There are no fees for when you buy or sell.
 Investment advice is available.

 Here’s the Tangerine Investments Review.

 The Robo Advisors Have Landed – Don’t Be Scared.

 The Canadian Robo Advisors help investors create complete ETF portfolios online, with very reasonable fees.
 For example, based on a $100,000 investment portfolio the annual fees would range from $360 to $800 (.20%-.80%) depending on the Robo Advisor selected.
 Investors will also pay the underlying management expenses of the ETFs.
 Human advice is also available.

 Here are the leading Robo Advisors available in Canada.

 Here’s my review of Justwealth, The Robo Advisor That Knows When To Get Personal.

 Here’s my review of ModernAdvisor: A Better Way For Canadians To Invest.

 Here’s my review – Nest Wealth Shows You How Those Low Fees Can Be Life Changing.

 Cut The Crap Investing readers can invest the first $15,000 for free for the first year.